 2nd Biannual NGSS STEM Education Conference Download the conference schedule and a map Session 1 Arms & Arteries: Adventures in Biomechanical Engineering Looking for ways to integrate engineering into your life science and biology classes?
 Try biomechanical engineering!
-Join us as we engineer ways to unclog arteries and construct prosthetic arms while incorporating key scientific principles and NGSS Science & Engineering Practices along the way.
 Download Session PDFs Session 2 Environmental Engineering: Life in the Bay Water Together we’ll design and build tools for exploring bay water.
 Session 3 Seismic Engineering Feeling a little shaky on how to teach engineering in your earth science unit?
 Session 4 Build a Battery of Batteries Come explore the physics and chemistry of simple batteries!
 Session 5 Build a Better Motor We’ll start by taking apart a spring-powered motor to see how it stores and releases energy, and then we’ll take apart a small electric motor to see how the magnets, wire coils, and electrical connections are arranged.
 Session 6 Wire It Up!
 Using a shoebox, discarded holiday lights, and some simple tools, you and your students can create and wire a model building complete with switches.

 Holiday Lectures on Science Each autumn, leading scientists come to HHMI headquarters, where they speak to an audience of high school students from around the greater Washington, D.C., region.
 The annual two-day event is an energetic celebration of science, with hands-on activities, lectures, discussion, and lively exchanges between students, teachers, and scientists.
 The live event is the foundation for a whole range of resources that are nationally distributed to teachers, reaching an audience of millions of students.
 Over the more than 15-year history of the program, Holiday Lectures have covered evolution, earth science, virology, and biodiversity, among other topics.
-To complement the Holiday Lectures and enhance their usefulness in the classroom, HHMI also produces a wide range of free science education materials, including classroom activities and lesson plans, interactive online modules, animations, apps, and virtual laboratories—all available at BioInteractive.org and on DVD, which can be ordered for free through HHMI’s Order Materials page.
+The lectures are broadcast live and also made freely available online at BioInteractive.org and on DVD, which can be ordered for free through HHMI’s Order Materials page.